wevre/pptree/readme.md

 # pptree

 A utility for creating a tree diagram (_à la_ unix `tree` command) for arbitrary lists of filenames.
-By "arbitrary", I mean that, unlike the `tree` command, you don't have to list out all the files in a directory, you can print a tree for the two or three files you care about, they can be from completely different sub-directories, and they don't even need to be _real_ files, the input just needs to be strings with separators that _look_ like files.
+By 'arbitrary', I mean that, unlike the `tree` command, you don't have to list out all the files in a directory, you can print a tree for the two or three files you care about, they can be from completely different sub-directories, and they don't even need to _be_ real files, the input just needs to be strings with separators that _look_ like files, and `pptree` will sort them and display them in an outline showing the hierarchy.

 # How to install